dethspikee/notes/topics/what_is_internet.md

 that provide access to end systems must also be interconnected.

-Each ISP network, wheter upper-tier or lower-tier, is managed independently, runs the IP protocal, and conforms to certain naming and address conventions.
+Each ISP network, wheter upper-tier or lower-tier, is managed independently, runs the IP protocol, and conforms to certain naming and address conventions.

 End systems, packet switches, and other pieces of the Internet run **protocols**